ennui2342/qswarm/README.md

           }
 ```

-A Twitter connection uses the [Tweetstream][] and [Twitter][] libraries and requires oAuth credentials which you can get from [dev.twitter.com][].
+A Twitter connection uses the [Tweetstream][Tweetstream gem] and [Twitter][Twitter gem] gems and requires oAuth credentials which you can get from [dev.twitter.com][Twitter auth].
 There are three options that the Twitter API gives you - you can `:track` keywords in the global tweet stream using track, you can `:follow` the full stream of particular users (by twitter ID as Tweetstream doesn't let you use handles), or you can get updates from everyone included on a `:list` (this uses the REST API and the list is polled every minute).

-You specify groups (:colours/:feelings/:tech/:flibbertigibbets above) to allow for easy filtering later on with [guards][Filters and Guards].
+You specify groups (:colours/:feelings/:tech/:flibbertigibbets above) to allow for easy filtering later on with [guards](#filters-and-guards).
 Twitter messages are always JSON so there is no `:format` option for connect.

 Twitter would set the following example headers for `source` to use depending on the `:type` that generated the message.